 The following skills and experience would be preferred and beneficial for the role:

-The successful Nurse will receive an excellent salary up to £20.50 per hour and the annual salary is up to £49,920 per annum.
-This exciting position is a permanent full time role working 36 hours a week on a mix of shifts or nights only.
-In return for your hard work and commitment you will receive the following generous benefits:
+The successful Residential Service Manager will receive an excellent salary of £52,442 per annum.
+This exciting position is a permanent full time role for 37.5 hours a week.
+In return for you hard work and commitment you will receive the following generous benefits:

 To apply for this fantastic job role, please call on 0121 638 0567 or send your CV....Read more...